hannahrim/COVID-19_Readiness_and_Response/README_Project_Plan.md

 # Overview:

-Health systems in de#veloping countries As the global pandemic of COVID19 continues to rage around the world, countries need mechanisms to prioritize resources for infection prevention and control.
+Health systems in developing countries As the global pandemic of COVID19 continues to rage around the world, countries need mechanisms to prioritize resources for infection prevention and control.
 Health facilities need guidance and materials, such as disinfectant and personal protective equipment (PPE) to help prevent infections within their facilities were infected individuals congregate seeking treatment.
 But public health resources are insufficient to blanket the system with resources, and this would in any case be inefficient since some facilities already have sufficient capacity to prevent infection.

 Team 4 proposes the development of a predictive model using machine learning to identify health facilities (or the districts in which they are located) in selected developing countries most in need of capacity building for infection prevention and control.
 If such a model could accurately predict which facilities and/or districts are most in need, the savings in time and resources would be substantial, and free up resources for other program areas and diseases.